TristanKolat/ASBD-Website/README.md

 # 📁 Project Overview – A Sign by Design Website

-This repository contains the source code for the official website of **A Sign by Design**, a custom signage company based in Illinois.
+This repository contains the source code for the official website of **A Sign by Design**, a custom signage company based in Indiana.
 I was contracted as the **sole web developer** to design and build a modern, responsive site that effectively showcases their portfolio, services, and contact information.

 ## 🎯 Objective